-Businessweek’s rankings are based on survey responses of more than 26,000 Master of Business Administration (MBA) students, alumni, and recruiters in 2018 about their goals and experiences, as well as compensation and job-placement data from each school.
+Businessweek’s rankings are based on survey responses of more than 26,000 MBA students, alumni, and recruiters in 2018 about their goals and experiences, as well as compensation and job-placement data from each school.

 Bloomberg Businessweek changed its rankings methodology this year, eliminating the several categories due to unclear definitions and insufficient data.
 However, it added a category in which we excel: entrepreneurship.

 - 67th for entrepreneurship in the United States (85th worldwide)

 - 43rd among public business schools in the United States

 - 19th among business schools from Colorado west

 The U.S. rankings were released online on Nov.
 8 and appeared in the Nov.
 12 issue of Bloomberg Businessweek magazine.
 The worldwide MBA ranking were published on Bloomberg.com on Dec.
 11.